network overlays

 • Link failure in non-SPT

-• Link failure in branch of SPT
+• Link failure in a branch of SPT

 Forwarding Paradigms